 Speech Therapy For Stuttering – is it for everyone?
 (Adults Part 1)

-As you are aware, there are many different forms of speech dysfluency that we label “stuttering”, and I attempted to come up with a simple, “rough and ready” way to differentiate between them in my last post about the Stuttering Jack Scale.
-The reason that we need to differentiate between them, is that it is [...]
+As you are aware, there are many different forms of speech dysfluency that we seek speech therapy for stuttering/stuttering therapy, and in my last post I attempted to come up with a simple, “rough and ready” way to differentiate between them that I called the Stuttering Jack Scale.
+The reason that we need to differentiate between […]

 Read the full article →